twistlock/sample-code/helm/charts/README.md

 ## Configure and setup your Twistlock Console

-### Determine your Console address
+### Determine the Console address

-When using the _NodePort_ or _LoadBalancer_ service types, the Console address can be found in the `External IP` field in the output of the following command:
+The Console address can be found in the `External IP` field in the output of the following command:

     $ kubectl get service -n twistlock

-When using _ClusterIP_, the Console will not be accessible from outside of the Kubernetes cluster.
-However, you can use the port forwarding capabilities of `kubectl` to route traffic sent to a local port to the Console service.
-In the next example, we use `kubectl` to forward port 8083 on the local host to port 8083 of the `twistlock-console` service:

-    $ kubectl port-forward service/twistlock-console 8083

-In this case, the Console will be accessed through the loopback address `127.0.0.1`, or `localhost`.

-Note: Port 8083 is the default HTTPS port for the Console.
-If you changed it in _values.yml_, please replace 8083 with the appropriate value.

 ### Accessing the Console